-- (b): In human beings, male and female gametes unite to form diploid zygote.
-Zygote undergoes cleavage (repeated mitotic divisions) to form 8-celled morula, followed by 16-celled blastocyst (blastula), which gets implanted in uterine wall. - 12. (c): Acrosome contains proteolytic enzymes (sperm lysins) that breaks outer membrane of the ovum, called the zona pellucida, allowing haploid nucleus of sperm to join with haploid nucleus of the ovum. - 13. (b) : Surgical intervention blocks gamete transport and thereby prevents conception.
+- 13. External budding is found in Hydra while internal budding is found in Spongilla. - 14. (b): Surgical intervention blocks gamete transport and thereby prevents conception.
 Sterilisation procedure in the male is called 'vasectomy' and in the female, 'tubectomy'.
 In vasectomy, a small part of the vas deferens is removed or tied up through a small incision on the scrotum whereas in tubectomy, a small part of the fallopian tube is removed or tied up through a small incision in the abdomen or through vagina.